 Many research papers and documents are now open access, i.e. freely available.
 Open access resources will be picked up by searches in standard search tools, e.g. LibrarySearch or Google Scholar.
-You may also find these sources useful:
+You may also find the source below useful:

-CORE https://core.ac.uk/ Provides access to papers from institutional, subject and preprint repositories as well as gold and hybrid open access journals.
-Oaister https://oaister.worldcat.org/ OAIster is a union catalog of millions of records of open access resources.
+CORE https://core.ac.uk/ Provides access to papers from institutional, subject and preprint repositories as well as gold and hybrid open access journals. , , , ,